jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

 Hardware acceleration options can be found in the Admin Dashboard under the **Transcoding** section of the **Playback** tab.

-Select a valid hardware acceleration option from the drop-down menu, indicate a device if applicable, and check the boxes in **Enable hardware decoding for** and **Hardware encoding options** to enable encoding as well as decoding, if your hardware supports this.
+Select a valid hardware acceleration method from the drop-down menu and a device if applicable.
+Supported codecs need to be indicated by checking the boxes in **Enable hardware decoding for** and **Hardware encoding options**.

 The hardware acceleration is available immediately for media playback.
 No server restart is required.